Secondary Battery Recycling Market

 Between 2024 and 2025, the global market has witnessed significant strategic movements by leading companies, each aiming to enhance their market share, brand visibility, and long-term growth potential through innovation, regional expansion, and strategic partnerships.

-• In June 2025, Redwood Materials launched Redwood Energy, deploying second-life EV batteries for a 12 MW/63 MWh AI data-center project with Crusoe Power.
-This AI-powered microgrid using second-life EV batteries signals a commercial breakthrough, boosting confidence, scalability, and profitability in the secondary battery recycling market demand, globally.
+• In June 2025, Redwood Materials, Inc. launched Redwood Energy, deploying second-life EV batteries for a 12 MW/63 MWh AI data-center project with Crusoe Power.
+The AI-powered microgrid project demonstrated the growing commercial viability of repurposed EV batteries for stationary energy storage applications, strengthening confidence in second-life battery ecosystems and accelerating the global adoption of circular battery supply chains.

-• In March 2025, Fortum Battery Recycling was awarded USD 91.9 million from Business Finland to scale its hydrometallurgical Li-ion recycling plant in Harjavalta, Finland, an expansion critical to meet Nordic raw-material targets.
+• In March 2025, Fortum Battery Recycling Oy was awarded approximately USD 91.9 million in funding support from Business Finland to expand its hydrometallurgical lithium-ion battery recycling facility in Harjavalta, Finland.
+The expansion is expected to improve battery-grade lithium, cobalt, and nickel recovery efficiency while supporting Nordic and European battery raw material self-sufficiency goals.

 Secondary Battery Recycling Market Key Segments